r1cummings/252TermProject-NovoHomeAssistant/README.md

    **Type: `TV on`**
    Bot will respond: `The TV is now on.
 Enjoy!` **Type: `Change the channel on the tv`**
-   Bot will respond: `What channel would you like me to change it today?` **Type: `ESPN`**
+   Bot will respond: `What channel would you like me to change it to?` **Type: `ESPN`**
    Bot will respond: `The TV is now set for ESPN!`